MiguelMSandin/radiolaria/curation_pipeline.md

 Here we built a backbone phylogenetic framework of all the described diversity of Radiolaria to which we have aligned the rest of publicly available environmental sequences, after removing problematic sequences (chimeras, dubious or bad quality).
 All this gathers fully reliable sequences representing the biggest part of the diversity of Radiolaria, that we can trust and use for phylogenetic reconstruction, phylogenetic placement of short reads or annotation of the still to come full length environmental rDNA sequences from Oxford Nanopore Technologies or Pac-Bio.

+These sequences have been deposited in PR2 v5.0.0 (to be published).

 Lastly, I would like to mention that taxonomic hierarchy may differ from one reference to another.
 For example in Cavalier-smith (2017) Polycystinea (gathering Spumellaria, Nassellaria and Collodaria)  holds a “superclass” position along with Spasmaria (gathering Acantharea and Sticholonche), and  in Adl et al. (2019) Polycystinea holds a “class” position along with Acantharea and Taxopodida.
 You may therefore select specific taxa according to the scope of your study bearing in mind these differences in taxonomic hierarchy.

 ---
 ## References